Are curved monitors better for your eyes in 2023?

 If we sit within the Radius, our FOV will improve, resulting in better picture quality with fewer strains and eye fatigue.

 You cannot deny the fact that these monitors look way cooler than the flat ones.
 They increase the aesthetics of your setup big time.

-Better vision and less to no distortion are the prime reasons to choose curved monitors.
-So, we can all agree to the fact that these are better for your eyes.
+Better vision and less no distortion are the prime reasons to choose curved monitors.
+So, we can all agree on the fact that these are better for your eyes.